Cameron's an avid comic book collector, has been watching geeky tv since the early 90s, and for a brief period, ran a comic book shop.

 What Could Have Been Better?

 Honestly, it would have been great to see more of the symbiotes in action.
-While it's fun to see Venom fight Spidey over and over and over and over and over and over and over again, throwing a few new symbiotes at the web slinger would be awesome to see once in awhile.
+While it's fun to see Venom fight Spidey over and over and over and over and over and over and over again, throwing a few new symbiotes at the web-slinger would be awesome to see once in a while.
+While we have seen Spidey and Venom going up against Carnage, this force of FIVE new symbiotes could have been something spectacular.

 Alright, let's be honest, this story very much is a product of the 90s, but it does a really good job of setting Venom up as a protagonist instead of an antagonist.
 We get to see some good action, but as a whole, the story does leave something to be desired.